 Discover Macondray Lane

-San Francisco has no shortage of impressive, grand homes, but it’s the tiny fairy-tale lanes that make most want to move here, and Macondray Lane is the quintessential hidden garden.
+San Francisco has no shortage of impressive, grand homes, but the tiny fairy-tale lanes make most want to move here, and Macondray Lane is the quintessential hidden garden.
 Enter under a lovely wooden trellis and proceed down a quiet, cobbled pedestrian lane lined with Edwardian cottages and flowering plants and trees.
 Watch your step—the cobblestones are quite uneven in spots.
-A flight of steep wooden stairs at the end of the lane leads to Taylor Street—on the way down you can’t miss the bay views.
-If you’ve read any of Armistead Maupin’s Tales of the City books, you may find the lane vaguely familiar.
+A flight of steep wooden stairs at the end of the lane leads to Taylor Street—on the way down, you can’t miss the bay views.
+You may find the lane vaguely familiar if you’ve read Armistead Maupin’s Tales of the City books.
 It’s the thinly disguised setting for part of the series’ action.

 Get Lost in a Good Book at City Lights Bookstore